wakeuplabs-io/arbitrum-connect-v2/packages/docs/ui-orbits-inclusion.md

 The UI is straightforward, configure the required chain values and start your withdrawal.
 Custom chains are be stored for its later use or edition.

+Users are also able to mark chains as favourite for an improved experience.

 ### Backend

 Configured chains are retained on browser's local storage.